UoW-CPC/rabbda-university-portal/postgres/README.md

 ```
 sudo -u postgres psql
 ```
-The above command return a psql prompt for user postgres to the default database postgres:
+The above command return a psql prompt for the user postgres to the default database postgres:

 postgres=#